Adityaverma6860/backend/README.md

 companyName, contactNumber, contactPerson, address, location, status ,callStatus ,date, remarks,cameraFile, voiceNote, voiceText,timestamps (createdAt, updatedAt)

 **Backend Functions**
-1. Create a new company	: Add a new company entry with optional camera and voice uploads
-2. Get all companies	  : GET	Retrieve all company records from the database
+1. **Create a new company**: Add a new company entry with optional camera and voice uploads 2.**Get all companies**    : GETRetrieve all company records from the database
-3. Get a single company : id	GET	Fetch one company entry using its MongoDB _id
+3. **Get a single company** : id	GET	Fetch one company entry using its MongoDB _id
-4. Update a company     :id	PUT	Update a company's details
-5. Delete a company     :id	DELETE	Remove a company entry
-6. Filter by callStatus	:callStatus	GET	Get companies where callStatus is Pending or Done
-7. Search by name or location:GET	Search by company name, location, or person
+4. **Update a company**    :id	PUT	Update a company's details 5.**Delete a company**     :id	DELETE	Remove a company entry 6.**Search by name or location**:GET	Search by company name, location, or person